 2015 WEEK 2We weigh the puppies every day to be sure they are healthy and gaining weight.
 Well, there is no doubt these puppies are healthy!
 On Day 13, they each weighed about 4 lbs - that is they quadrupled their birth weight in 2 weeks - they are BIG!
 The puppies eyes and ears started to open on Day 12, and they are now looking at a big new world.
 They are exposed to all the normal sights and sounds of our house, including the vacuum cleaner, so they will be used to household noises when they go to their new homes.
 They are still crawling around their box and trying to get up on their feet.
 They can sure make a lot of noise when they want to, grunting, barking, it's pretty funny to hear their little puppy howls too.

-2014 WEEK 3This is such a cute time for the puppies!
-They are walking much better now and learning they can bark and play.
+2015 WEEK 3This is such a cute time for the puppies!
+They are walking much better now and learning they can bark, play and wrestle with each other.
 They can be quite noisy when they want to be fed!
-They have been out in the living room with Wonder and exploring a little.
-We changed the whelping box out for a 4'x8' x-pen so they have double the room to play now.
-There is a crate inside the pen, so they get used to going in and out and are comfortable in the crate.
-Some of the pups went right inside the crate with no hesitation and fell right asleep!
-Wonder still feeds them about every 3 hours, but she will wean them soon because they're teeth are starting to come in.
-They are all gaining weight steadily and almost all the puppies weigh over 4 lbs now.
-Wonder is still doing most of the work, so we are enjoying playing with the puppies and watching them grow.
+They have been out in the living room with Morgan and exploring a little.
+Morgan still feeds them about every 3 hours, but she will wean them soon because they're teeth are starting to come in!
+They are gaining weight steadily and both puppies weigh over 6 lbs now.
+We clipped their toenails this week so they don't scratch Morgan.
+Morgan is still doing most of the work, so we are enjoying playing with the puppies and watching them grow.